 The Transition to Disease-Modifying Treatments

-For decades, Alzheimer's disease (AD) treatment centered on symptomatic relief through medications like donepezil, galantamine, rivastigmine, and memantine.
-These drugs, introduced in the late 1990s and early 2000s, improve memory, attention, and daily functioning but do not alter the underlying disease process.
-Recognizing this limitation, researchers sought therapies addressing the root cause of AD, leading to the development of disease-modifying treatments like lecanemab (Leqembi).
+For years, Alzheimer's disease (AD) treatment focused on relieving symptoms with medications such as donepezil, galantamine, rivastigmine, and memantine.
+Introduced in the late 1990s and early 2000s, these drugs help improve memory, attention, and daily functioning but do not change the disease's progression.
+Recognizing this limitation, researchers have developed disease-modifying treatments like lecanemab (Leqembi) that address the root cause of AD.

-Lecanemab, FDA-approved in January 2023 and insurance-covered since mid-2023, is the first therapy to slow disease progression by targeting early amyloid plaque accumulation in the brain.
-Unlike traditional therapies, which manage symptoms, lecanemab is the first true disease-modifying therapy for Alzheimer's disease that modifies the disease's biology, offering the potential to delay cognitive decline when treatment begins early.
+Lecanemab, which received FDA approval in January 2023 and insurance coverage by mid-2023, is the first treatment to slow disease progression by targeting early amyloid plaque buildup in the brain.
+Unlike traditional therapies that only manage symptoms, lecanemab is the first true disease-modifying therapy for Alzheimer's, offering the potential to delay cognitive decline when started early.

 How Lecanemab Works

-Lecanemab is a monoclonal antibody-a lab-created antibody designed to specifically recognize and bind to the amyloid plaques that form early in Alzheimer's.
-It's administered as an intravenous infusion twice a month for 18 months, with the goal of enhancing the brain's ability to clear amyloid plaques effectively.
-Amyloid plaques are misfolded proteins that aggregate between neurons and disrupt normal brain function.
-By directly targeting these plaques, lecanemab aims to reduce their accumulation before it causes irreversible neuronal damage.
-The mechanism also decreases associated neurodegenerative biomarkers, such as phosphorylated tau and neuroinflammatory markers.
-Early intervention is key, as plaques take years to accumulate to levels that cause cognitive and functional decline.
+Lecanemab is a monoclonal antibody specifically designed to recognize and bind to amyloid plaques that form early in Alzheimer's.
+Administered as an intravenous infusion twice monthly for 18 months, it aims to enhance the brain's ability to clear amyloid plaques effectively.
+These plaques are misfolded proteins that accumulate between neurons, disrupting normal brain function.
+By directly targeting the plaques, lecanemab seeks to reduce their buildup before causing irreversible neuronal damage.
+The treatment also decreases neurodegenerative biomarkers, such as phosphorylated tau and neuroinflammatory markers.
+Early intervention is crucial, as plaques take years to accumulate to levels that cause cognitive and functional decline.

 Clinical Evidence and Predictive Factors

-The Clarity AD trial provided valuable insights into lecanemab's efficacy over an 18-month period, comparing it with a placebo.
-The study focused on whether reducing amyloid plaques would slow cognitive and functional decline.
-Results were promising: lecanemab significantly reduced amyloid levels in the brain, and this was associated with a 30% slowing in the rate of functional decline across participants.
-However, individual responses varied, with some patients responding much better than others.
+The Clarity AD trial provided significant insights into lecanemab's efficacy over 18 months, comparing it with a placebo.
+The study assessed whether reducing amyloid plaques would slow cognitive and functional decline.
+Results were promising: lecanemab significantly reduced amyloid levels, associated with a 30% slowing in functional decline across participants.
+However, individual responses varied.

-• Functional Outcomes: An approximate 30% slower rate of decline in cognitive and functional measures.
+- Functional Outcomes: Approximately 30% slower decline in cognitive and functional measures.

-• Predictive Factors: Patients with mild cognitive impairment (MCI) experienced better outcomes than those with moderate dementia, emphasizing the importance of early intervention.
+- Predictive Factors: Patients with mild cognitive impairment (MCI) experienced better outcomes than those with moderate dementia, highlighting the importance of early intervention.

-• Biomarker Correlation: Lower levels of tau, a marker of neuronal damage, predict better responses to treatment.
+- Biomarker Correlation: Lower tau levels, a marker of neuronal damage, predict better responses to treatment.

 Side Effects and Considerations

-Since lecanemab's introduction, it has generally been well-tolerated among patients.
-Common side effects observed in trials include mild infusion-related reactions, such as slight allergic responses.
-These are usually managed with a small dose of steroids and antihistamines given during treatment, with many patients reporting more side effects from the antihistamines than from the infusion itself.
-Another side effect, mild headaches, is also common and responds well to over-the-counter medications like Tylenol or gabapentin.
+Since its introduction, lecanemab has been generally well-tolerated.
+Common side effects include mild infusion-related reactions, such as slight allergic responses, which are typically managed with steroids and antihistamines during treatment.
+Some patients report more side effects from the antihistamines than the infusion itself.
+Mild headaches are also common and respond well to over-the-counter medications like Tylenol or gabapentin.

-A more significant consideration with lecanemab is a side effect known as ARIA (amyloid-related imaging abnormalities), which can occur when amyloid plaques are rapidly cleared from the brain.
-ARIA has two types: ARIA-E, involving mild brain edema (swelling), and ARIA-H, which involves small brain microbleeds.
-The presence of ARIA-E in the Clarity AD trial was approximately 12.5%, often asymptomatic, or presenting with mild symptoms like slight headaches or dizziness, which resolved within one to two months without further intervention.
+A significant consideration is a side effect known as ARIA (amyloid-related imaging abnormalities), occurring when amyloid plaques are rapidly cleared.
+ARIA has two types: ARIA-E, involving mild brain edema (swelling), and ARIA-H, involving small brain microbleeds.
+In the Clarity AD trial, ARIA-E occurred in about 12.5% of participants, often without symptoms or presenting mild symptoms like headaches or dizziness, resolving within one to two months.

-ARIA-H, or microbleeding, was observed in about 17.5% of participants, but notably, approximately 10% of those in the placebo group-who did not receive the medication-also experienced microbleeds.
-This phenomenon is likely due to cerebral amyloid angiopathy (CAA), a condition common in Alzheimer's in which amyloid plaques form around blood vessels, causing them to become brittle.
-This makes individuals with Alzheimer's predisposed to spontaneous microbleeds, with or without lecanemab.
-To reduce risk, we avoid prescribing lecanemab to patients with pre-existing microbleeds, identified through an MRI scan.
+ARIA-H, or microbleeding, was observed in about 17.5% of participants, with approximately 10% of those in the placebo group also experiencing microbleeds.
+This is likely due to cerebral amyloid angiopathy (CAA), common in Alzheimer's, where amyloid plaques form around blood vessels, making them brittle.
+To reduce risk, lecanemab is not prescribed to patients with pre-existing microbleeds, identified through MRI scans.

 Personal Risk Assessment